May is ALS Awareness Month. Learn more about what you can do to end ALS with MDA.

 What is polymyositis (PM)?

-Polymyositis mostly affects the muscles of the hips and thighs, the upper arms, the top part of the back, the shoulder area and the neck.Polymyositis is one of the inflammatory myopathies, a group of muscle diseases that involves inflammation of the muscles or associated tissues, such as the blood vessels that supply the muscles.
+Polymyositis mostly affects the muscles of the hips and thighs, the upper arms, the top part of the back, the shoulder area and the neck.Polymyositis (PM) is one of the idiopathic inflammatory myopathies (IIMs), a group of muscle diseases that involves inflammation of the muscles or associated tissues.
 A myopathy is a muscle disease, and inflammation is response to cell damage.
+Another word for inflammatory myopathy is myositis.
+The myo root means muscle, and the itis root means inflammation; so a myositis is an inflammatory muscle disease.

 What are the symptoms of PM?